Skip to content

 • · Intent gets misread across the corridor.

-• · After an acquisition, the two organizations still work like two organizations.
+• · After an acquisition, the two organizations are ready to start working as one.

 Tall buildings seen from below, representing culture as execution infrastructure.